European Lawyers practising in the UK

 Updated 25 March 2021 (Date first published: 22 April 2016)

 This guidance does not form part of our Standards and Regulations.
-However, we may have regard to it when exercising our regulatory functions.
+However, we will have regard to it when exercising our regulatory functions.

 Who is this guidance for?